wallarm/product-documentation/docs/2.12/updating-migrating/general-recommendations.md

 * Support for new installation options
 * Dropped support for unclaimed installation options
 * New WAF node features
-* Optimization of the current WAF node features
+* Optimization of work of the WAF node

 The configuration of the previous version is automatically applied to the new version and does not require additional changes.
 When updating the cloud image, you should manually transfer the configuration files to the new version.
 Most of the new features are configured via the directives in configuration files.